evidhai/notes-techpechu-com/pages/SSM.md

-- AWS Systems Manager Over
+- AWS Systems Manager Overview
+	- Free service
+	- Used to manage EC2 and On-premise in largescale
+	- Works on both Linux and Windows OS